Travelgate/documentation/kb/faqs/glossary.md

 System efficiency related to response times or handling high data volumes.

 - **Pilot Hotel**
-A hotel used for testing in the TravelgateX ecosystem.
+A hotel used for testing in the Travelgate ecosystem.

 - **Platform (Tech Platform/Tech Bridge Platform)**
 The underlying technology infrastructure or bridge allowing interactions and transactions between partners.